Scramble Header Logo

 Firstly, we're not making a distinction here regarding the user; we're not suggesting that a "lower-end" user would get away with the budget setup and a "pro" should use the "performance" option.
 On the contrary, we're taking the user as a constant (someone like us) and instead we're saying, let the conditions and use-case dictate which torches are suitable.

-For example, the three torches in this section, all served me perfectly well in the last winter kit test (2020).
+For example, two of the three torches in this section, all served me perfectly well in the winter kit test (2020).
 This kit test only saw temperatures drop to a low of -5℃.
-Knowing that the cold wasn't going to be a major issue, I packed regular (non-sub-zero) default batteries (NiMH rechargeables, alkalines, and standard lithium CR2032s in the backup head-torch).
+Knowing that the cold wasn't going to be a major issue, I packed regular (non-sub-zero) default batteries (NiMH rechargeables and standard lithium CR2032s in the backup head-torch).

 The torches featured in this section offer superb performance for their price, each serving a particular purpose (whilst providing a degree of redundancy / backup) and are likely all that one would need for most long distance treks where nighttime activity is limited rather than the norm and where temperatures don't drop too far below freezing.